 The balance between omega-3 and omega-6 fatty acids appears to play an important role in the development and growth of some cancer forms, such as breast, colon, and prostate cancer.

-While further research is still needed to understand the effect that omega-3 fatty acids may have on cancer prevention or treatment, researchers speculate that omega-3 fatty acids in combination with other nutrients (e.g. vitamin C, vitamin E, beta-carotene, and coenzyme Q{10}) may be of particular value in the prevention and treatment of breast cancer.
+While further research is still needed to understand the effect that omega-3 fatty acids may have on cancer prevention or treatment, researchers speculate that omega-3 fatty acids in combination with other nutrients (e.g. vitamin C, vitamin E, beta-carotene, and coenzyme Q10) may be of particular value in the prevention and treatment of breast cancer and other hormone-induced cancers.